How to Teach Theme to Students

 Contrast Theme with Plot or Main Idea

 Kids (and adults) frequently confuse the theme with the plot or the main idea.
 One way to help your students understand the difference is to contrast the two concepts using stories that your students are already familiar with.
 For example, in Charlotte’s Web the main idea or a summary of the plot could be: Charlotte saves Wilbur’s life by writing words in her web.
 However that is not the message of the book.
 It is not a broad idea, and it can’t be applied to everyday life.
-Contrast that with: Good friends are always there for each other.
+Contrast that with the theme statement: Good friends are always there for each other.

 Remember that Theme is Subjective